SeanCPP/TBiff.js/README.md

 ## NOTE
-TBiff utilizes *window.onload* to generate all the bindings.
+TBiff generates the JavaScript bindings from within *window.onload*.
 Depending on the order that you include your javascript sources, it may unintentionally break functionality.
 Because of this, it's recommended to define the template method **app()** in the global scope, and this will have the intended behavior.
 ```javascript
 function app(){
   // window.onload alternative